sgohlke/spreadthelove/README.md

 # spreadthelove

-spreadthelove api and app in Deno
+spreadthelove api and app in Deno.